mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   RED at +16.0% JSON against the 15% guard (2,022 ns versus 1,742 ns).
 The document-only diff is not causal, the result is not waived, and current formation remains RED.
+- P4 owner-authority replay on 2026-07-30: strict TypeScript, package 14/14
+  files and 134/134 tests, production build, manifest, no-CSS-surface, subpath, all four packrat checks, no-span and no-dead-combinator proofs are green.
+Focused U/S, leaves, products, P3 and S suites are 41/41, 8/8, 8/8, 6/6 and 13/13. `proof:perf` is green at +7.3% JSON (1,870 ns versus 1,742 ns) with 72.8% faster first-character dispatch.
+This supersedes only the live package-gate status, not the historical +16.0% observation and not the formal ≥10× admission requirement.
 - U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
   files and 134/134 tests; strict TypeScript; production build; manifest,